 Thirsty Bird in Potts Point is my personal favourite.
 Juicy southern fried chicken and burgers at a reasonable price with lots of great sides on offer like potato gems, waffle fries and coleslaw.

 Sydney has some excellent Korean food, and their KFC or Korean fried chicken is pretty epic.
 The serving at Sparrow Mill is one of my favourites.
 Crispy and tender, there are so many versions, 16 in total to choose from.
 They come with a choice of two bases, a fried base and a new ICG (Incredible Chicken Gagnjung) version that is said to be healthier.
 Regardless of your choice, both are delicious.
-Check the range here
+Check the range here.

 Where to find Sydney’s best chicken

-Sampling the goods at one of the cities small distilleries
+Sample the goods at one of the cities small distilleries

 The inner-west of Sydney is home to a whole bunch of fantastic craft breweries our distilleries are a little more spread out.